Jade Teta ND, CSCS

 - Cocoa: 1 tablespoon unsweet cocoa powder in a mug.
 Pour hot water on top slowly to avoid clumping.
 Add non calorie sweetener if desired.
 Favorite brand?
-Ah-Laska Cocoa.
+Our Own Craving Cocoa.

-- BCAA Powder: 5g on empty stomach 4 times daily (1 dose before and 1 dose after exercise).
+- BCAA Powder: 1-5g on empty stomach 4 times daily (1 dose before and 1 dose after exercise).
 Favorite brand?
-MRM Reload + G[/important].
+Our Own ME Craving Cocoa which gives the benefits of Cocoa + BCAA + Fiber in one product.
+Another good brand BCAA supplement is MRM Reload + G

 Interested in learning more about the female menstrual cycle, menopause, PCOS, thyroid, and other female specific protocols?
 Check out our female fat loss formula program.